From £3AI-PoweredLast updated: April 2026

 IELTS Writing Checker

-Submit your Task 1 or Task 2 writing and get a predicted IELTS band score with detailed examiner-style feedback on all four scoring criteria — instantly and for free.
+Submit your Task 1 or Task 2 writing and get a predicted IELTS band score with detailed examiner-style feedback on all four scoring criteria — in under 60 seconds, from £3.

 Task Achievement / ResponseCoherence & CohesionLexical ResourceGrammatical Range & Accuracy